Man arrested after decomposed bodies recovered from drain in central Delhi | Law-Order

 A case under sections 302 (murder) and 201 (causing disappearance of evidence of offence, or giving false information to screen offender) of the India Penal Code was registered at Tughlaq Road police station, the DCP said.

-Around five minutes later, the third person also entered the drain and came out after a few minutes.
+Around five minutes later, the third person too entered the drain and came out after a few minutes.
 He then covered the drain with the drain lid and fled the spot.
-That third person was identified as Ateeque, the roommate of the deceased persons.
-He was taken into custody and on interrogation, he confessed to the crime, the DCP said.
+That third person was identified as Ateeque.
+He was taken into custody and on interrogation, he confessed to the “crime”, the DCP said.

 He further disclosed that after commission of the crime, he again visited the spot for destruction of evidence.
 He is being further interrogated, police said.